Internet's Role in Career Building

 Don’t forget about resume keywords

 What are resume keywords?
 Typically, they are the position or company names, credentials, skills and personality traits that the employer expects to see in a perfect candidate.
-If you don’t know how to pick the right keywords, use the job ad as your guide.
-Try using the same words and phrases that the employer used in the job listing.
+If you don’t know how to pick the right keywords, use the employment ad as your guide.
+Try using the same words and phrases that the employer used in the employment listing.
 However, don’t just copy and paste the list of responsibilities into your resume – keywords should look natural.

 Want to master the basics of resume keywording?
 Check out how to use resume keywords effectively.

-Building your personal brand online
+Building your personal brand on the web

 1. Define your value proposition